Baizey/ts-dependency-injection/README.md

 Adding dependencies is done in a way that should be familiar to anyone who has used a di in C#
 ```
 const container = new Container(Provider);
-container.addTransient(Alice);
+container.add(Transient, Alice);
-container.addTransient(Bob, {factory: provider => new Bob(provider, 'hello world')});
+container.add(Scoped, Bob, {factory: provider => new Bob(provider)});
-container.addSingleton<IConfiguration>(Configuration, {selector: provider => provider.config})
+container.add<IConfiguration>(Singleton, Configuration, {selector: provider => provider.config})
 ```
-Note here that the default factory is: `(provider) => new Dependency(provider)`
+Note here that the default factory is always: `(provider) => new Dependency(provider)`

-The only required parameter is the initial class, the selector is required if the provider name does not match the class name
+The only required parameter is the initial class, the selector is required if the provider name does not match the class name.

 ### Building the provider
 ```
 const provider = container.build();
 ```
-It will throw an error if any of the providers dependencies haven't been provided.
+It will throw an error if any of the Provider properties haven't been added.

-When it is built you can also do `provider.validate()` which will validate that every dependency can be provided
+When it is built you can also do `provider.validate()` which validates for circular dependencies and bad-scoping, e.g. Singletons depending on Scoped lifetimes.

-This should only be done in a separate unit test to ensure functionality

 ### What you need to do on the Dependencies
 There is one caveat with the design of this dependency injector, I do not want to use decorators or similar 'magic'